-- Be sure to perform regular maintenance. - The product must be maintained regularly to ensure safety.
-Continuing to use the product without maintaining it will result in sensor sensitivity variations, preventing accurate gas detection. - Miscellaneous - Pressing buttons unnecessarily may change the settings, preventing alarms from activating correctly.
-Avoid performing any operations not described in this operating manual. - Do not drop the product or subject it to impact.
-Doing so may degrade texplosion-proof, waterproof, dustproof, and gas detection performance. - · Do not use the product while charging it. - Do not poke the buzzer or sensor openings with sharp-pointed items.
-Doing so may result in ingress of water or foreign matter, resulting in malfunctions or damage to the product. - Do not block the buzzer sound opening with tape or other objects.
-This will prevent adjustment of the internal pressure of the product, which may result in malfunctions. - Do not remove the panel sheet on the LCD display.
-Doing so will impair waterproof and dustproof performance. - Do not cover the infrared port with labels or any other objects.
-This will prevent infrared communication. - Battery replacement - · Be sure to turn off the power for the product before replacing the batteries in the dry battery unit. - Replace both batteries with new ones at the same time when replacing the batteries in the dry battery unit. - · Note the polarity of the batteries. - Usage - The operating time will be reduced due to battery performance in cold environments. - The response of the LCD display may slow at low temperatures. - Always perform air calibration under conditions of pressure, temperature, and humidity similar to those in the operating environment and in fresh air. - · Wait for the readout to stabilize before performing air calibration. - If there is a temperature difference of 15 °C or more between the storage and usage locations, turn on the power and allow the product to stand and acclimatize for about 10 minutes (about 30 minutes if the product is equipped with an ammonia (NH3) sensor) in an environment similar to the usage location before performing air calibration in fresh air. - When an ammonia (NH3) sensor is installed, the indication may rise temporarily immediately after the sensor is energized due to its characteristics.
-When replacing the battery before the battery runs out of power, allow at least 10 minutes; when replacing the sensor, when replacing the battery due to a dead battery, when the battery has been removed and not used for a long period of time, or when the battery is out of charge, allow at least 120 minutes of warm-up operation and allow the indicated value to stabilize before use. - When wiping the product clean, do not splash water on it or use organic solvents like alcohol or benzine.
-Doing so may discolor or damage the surfaces of the product. - If the product will not be used for extended periods, install new batteries before storing.
+CAUTION Be sure to perform regular maintenance.
+The product must be maintained regularly to ensure safety.
+Continuing to use the product without maintaining it will result in sensor sensitivity variations, preventing accurate gas detection.
+Miscellaneous Pressing buttons unnecessarily may change the settings, preventing alarms from activating correctly.
+Avoid performing any operations not described in this operating manual.
+Do not drop the product or subject it to impact.
+Doing so may degrade texplosion-proof. waterproof, dustproof, and gas detection performance.
+Do not use the product while charging it.
+Do not poke the buzzer or sensor openings with sharp-pointed items.
+Doing so may result in ingress of water or foreign matter, resulting in malfunctions or damage to the product.
+Do not block the buzzer sound opening with tape or other objects.
+This will prevent adjustment of the internal pressure of the product, which may result in malfunctions.
+Do not remove the panel sheet on the LCD display.
+Doing so will impair waterproof and dustproof performance.
+Do not cover the infrared port with labels or any other objects.
+This will prevent infrared communication.
+Battery replacement • Be sure to turn off the power for the product before replacing the batteries in the dry battery unit. · Replace both batteries with new ones at the same time when replacing the batteries in the dry battery unit.
+Note the polarity of the batteries.
+Usage • The operating time will be reduced due to battery performance in cold environments.
+The response of the LCD display may slow at low temperatures.
+Always perform air calibration under conditions of pressure, temperature, and humidity similar to those in the operating environment and in fresh air.
+Wait for the readout to stabilize before performing air calibration.
+If there is a temperature difference of 15 °C or more between the storage and usage locations, turn on the power and allow the product to stand and acclimatize for about 10 minutes (about 30 minutes if the product is equipped with an ammonia (NH3) sensor) in an environment similar to the usage location before performing air calibration in fresh air.
+When an ammonia (NH3) sensor is installed, the indication may rise temporarily immediately after the sensor is energized due to its characteristics.
+When replacing the battery before it runs out, please wait at least 10 minutes before turning the power back on.
+Also.
+When the sensor is replaced, the battery is replaced because it is dead, or the battery is removed and has not been used for a long period of time, turn the power back on after 120 minutes or more.
+When wiping the product clean, do not splash water on it or use organic solvents like alcohol or benzine.
+Doing so may discolor or damage the surfaces of the product.
+If the product will not be used for extended periods, install new batteries before storing.
 Replace the batteries every six months.
-Battery leaks may result in fire or injury. - After a period of extended storage, be sure to perform calibration before resuming use.
+Battery leaks may result in fire or injury.
+After a period of extended storage, be sure to perform calibration before resuming use.
 For information on readjustment including calibration, please contact Riken Keiki.
+Sensors • Note that if combustible gas sensors are used in an environment where silicone compounds, halides, high concentrations of sulfides, or high concentrations of solvent gases are present, sensor life may be reduced, sensitivity to combustible gases may deteriorate, and accurate